 I have seen other reports of hedgehogs taking young ducks, chickens, turkeys and pheasants.
 Maurice Burton, in his book The Hedgehog, for example, recalls a letter sent to him by a lady in Hull in 1963 who described going to pick up a well-grown pullet from a lane near her house after hearing distress calls only to find a half-grown hedgehog clinging to its breast.
 I have come across a couple of reports of hedgehogs having been found eating birds in gardens and in one case, Wildlife Online reader Veronica Henderson told me she found the rotting remains of what appeared to be a blackbird in an occupied hedgehog box in her garden near Saint-Omer in France in August 2017.
 Similarly, Hans Kruuk’s work at the Ravenglass sand dunes in Cumbria in the early 60s recorded hedgehogs predating juvenile black-headed gulls; immobilizing the unfortunate bird by sitting on it before starting to eat it from the rear end forwards.

 I have seen trailcam footage of a hedgehog eating a fledgling blackbird or thrush.
 The video was recorded by Paul Wright in his garden in Winsford, Cheshire during May 2017 and shows an adult hedgehog stumbling across the fledgling that had been brought into the garden by a stray cat at about 2am.
 The hog sniffs the fledgling for about ten seconds before pinning it down with its front left paw and lurching onto it.
 The video is only a minute long and does not show the hedgehog fully consuming the fledgling, but it does show the hog repeatedly biting and licking the unfortunate bird.
-This pouncing and biting behaviour is the same as that described by Russian zoologist Sergej Ognev during 1962 in hedgehogs encountering frogs or dead birds.
+I've also come across a report of a householder, roused by a comotion among blackbird fledglings in their garden, who found a hedgehog with one dead in its mouth and, in July 2020, a hedgehog was found asleep in a blackbird nest amid shell remains, having apparently eaten the eggs.
+The pouncing and biting behaviour in the aforementioned video is the same as that described by Russian zoologist Sergej Ognev, during 1962, in hedgehogs encountering frogs or dead birds.

 Perhaps the most striking footage I have seen is a video of an adult hedgehog killing and eating a green woodpecker and one seizing and carrying away a fully-grown pigeon in Poland.
 Indeed, this is now the second report I have come across of a hedgehog tackling a live pigeon.
 In May 2020, David Gant got in touch after he and his colleague Maureen came across a hog “dragging a fully grown live pigeon across the road” on a residential road in Nottinghamshire at about 1AM.
 David told me: